uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/dft.rst

 for :math:`k_{\ell} = 0,\dots, n_{\ell}-1` and :math:`\ell\in\{1, \dots, d\}`, where :math:`\sigma` is a scale factor, :math:`\delta=-1` for the forward transform, and :math:`\delta=+1` for the backward(inverse) transform.
 In the forward transform, the input sequence :math:`\left(w_{j_1, j_2, \dots, j_d}\right)` belongs to the set of complex-valued sequences or real-valued sequences.
 Respective domains for the backward transform are represented by complex-valued sequences or complex conjugate-even sequences.

 The discrete Fourier transform to be performed is defined by the creation of a :ref:`onemkl_dft_descriptor` class, with the associated configuration parameters, described in :ref:`onemkl_dft_enums`.
 Once the descriptor class is defined and :ref:`onemkl_dft_descriptor_commit` is called and provided with a ``sycl::queue`` to define the device and context, it can be used for computing the forward and/or backward transformations.
+The available data storage formats for the various configurations are described in :ref:`onemkl_dft_config_storage_formats`.

 .. container::